 7. Use a thesaurus (which is online here) if you find yourself using the same words frequently, or just want to spice up a post.

 Use a dictionary (which is online here) if you are unsure about spelling.

 9. Check out your storage available through your blog provider.
-A few months into blogging, I just happened to notice under my Google account “storage available,” and I had just about run out of available space.
-I’m not sure what would have happened had I ran out, but for just a few dollars I was able to purchase lots more storage for my blog and pictures.
+A few months into blogging, I just happened to notice under my Google account “storage available,” and realized I had almost ran out of available space.
+I’m not sure what would have happened had I ran out, but for just a few dollars, I was able to purchase lots more storage for my blog and pictures.